oobecomau/desktop.gov.au/docs/security/hybrid-system-security-plan.md

 The Microsoft Authenticator app cannot be centrally managed to require the enforcement of a PIN or biometric unlock.
 It is also not currently considered verifier impersonation resistant.

-The Protected User security group is not available in Azure AD and is the Agency's responsibility to populate for on-premises AD used by the HybridSystem.
+The Protected User security group is not available in Azure AD and is the organisations responsibility to populate for on-premises AD used by the HybridSystem.

 The HybridSystem utilises Azure AD to store groups utilised for RBAC and provides process and administration documentation for managing access to Azure resources.